 The Penguin update allows Google to evaluate the quality of links more effectively.

-After this update, some SEO professionals were under the impression that links no longer mattered; however, this is not the case.
+Right after this update, some SEO professionals were initially under the impression that links no longer mattered; however, this is not the case.

 Links are important in ranking and still indicate the same values as before.